Putting Working Group Scorecards to Use: Turning Feedback into Meaningful Change

 Remember, a working group scorecard is not a report card.
 It is a way of seeing how collaboration is actually experienced.

-Each row represent a different vantage point within the system.
+Each row represents a different vantage point within the system.
 Chairs, members, and backbone staff are working toward the same goals, but they do not always experience the work the same.
 When those perspectives diverge, the difference is often more important than the score itself.
+The accordion to the right shows three common patterns to look out for.

 1. Chairs rate domains higher than members